 For the meatballs, I like to use equal parts of beef and pork.
 Of course, you can use all beef or all pork depending on your preference or change up the ratio around to your preference.
 Pork will give the meatballs a softer texture, which some Koreans tend to look for in their meatballs.

-Here, I braised the meatballs in a soy based sweet and savory sauce (jorim jang) commonly used in Korean cooking.
-For the meatballs, I like to use a mixture of beef and pork.
-Of course, you can use all beef or all pork depending on your preference.
-Typically, Korean meatballs include tofu, mushrooms, carrots, onions and/or scallions as well.
+Typically, Korean meatballs also include tofu, carrots, mushrooms, onions and/or scallions.
 I used mushrooms, onions and scallions in this recipe.
-They add a lot to the flavor and texture of the meatballs without being overpowering.
-Whatever you use, take extra time to finely chop the ingredients for a smoother texture.
+These vegetables add a lot to the flavor and texture of the meatballs.
+Whatever you use, take extra time to finely chop the ingredients for a smooth meatball texture.
 Then, your children will never know there are mushrooms and onions in the meatballs.
-These meatballs are very tender and packed with lots of great flavors!
-I hope you try this recipe and experience meatballs the Korean way!

 For the meatballs:

 - 4 to 5 fresh shiitake or any mushroom caps, finely chopped

 - salt about 1/4 teaspoon and pepper to taste